 - Toss to coat with the cornstarch.

 - Place the tofu in a single layer in the basket of an air fryer.
-Cook at 400 degrees F for 9 minutes.
-Toss, then cook for another 2 to 4 minutes.
-Repeat with remaining batches, then DIG IN!
+Air fry tofu at 400 degrees F for 11 to 14 minutes, tossing at the 9-minute mark.

 Ways to Use Air Fryer Tofu